fraterrisus/walkthroughs/dragon-wars/README.md

    - Fix the wall and get the Golden Boots.
 10. Smuggler's Cove
        - Slaughter the crew, get the boat and a suit of Heavy Plate.
+       - If you don't have *D:Soften Stone* already, take the boat to Freeport and buy a copy there.
 11. Dragon Valley

        - Get the Dragon's Teeth.